macroxue/keyboard-tenting/README.md

 All 3D-printed objects are slippery on a smooth surface.
 My solution is to put the joint on a rubber mat.
 Another way is to rubber-coat its bottom with Plasti Dip, but the process could be a little hazardous, requiring mask and glove protection.

-## Installing Magnets

-The best is to have magnets oriented the same way, all north poles up or all north poles down.
-My keyboard's case has a very thin bottom so I just electric-taped magnets inside the case, one at each corner.
-For a large keyboard, more or larger magnets may help.
-If needed, a few magnets can be attached to the back side of the steel plate as well.

 ## More Testing